cryptotrader2021/CryptoPeak/README.md

 ## Getting Started

-1. **Windows:** Download the Zip package for Windows abd run CryptoPeak.exe
+1. **Windows:** Download the Zip package for Windows and run CryptoPeak.exe
 2. **Linux:** Download all file and keeping in the same folder, run `CryptoPeak.py`

 ## Usage